RealTonyBlaq/alx-interview/0x00-pascal_triangle/README.md

 - Returns an empty list if n <= 0
 - n will be always an integer

- - To run this program:
+To Run This Program:
+--

  ```shell
 ./0-main.py <number>